-Almost 1,000 years ago, the ancient Cohonina people created Keyhole Sink in Arizona.
-This is the canyon in the shape of a keyhole near Williams, in Kaibab National Forest.
-The seasonal waterfalls flow into the Keyhole Sink canyon.
-Keyhole Sink also called Box Canyon easily accessed by foot from an unpaved pathway famous for Keyhole Sink Trail.
+Almost 1,000 years ago, the ancient Cohonina people created a keyhole sink in Arizona.
+This is a canyon in the shape of a keyhole near Williams, in the Kaibab National Forest.
+Seasonal waterfalls flow into Keyhole Sink Canyon.
+Keyhole Sink, also called Box Canyon, is easily accessed by foot from an unpaved pathway known as Keyhole Sink Trail.
 It will take 20 to 2 minutes from Williams to the trailhead.

-The archaeologist believes this area was used as a sort of sacred rest stop for hunters and clan initiations.
-Thus, research suggests, the surrounding 15 miles are remnants of pit house foundations.
-The carved petroglyphs volcanic basalt, include lizards, frogs, deer, snakes, and amorphous pictures.
+The archaeologist believes this area was used as a sacred rest stop for hunters and clan initiations.
+Research suggests the surrounding 15 miles are remnants of pit house foundations.
+Petroglyphs carved in volcanic basalt include lizards, frogs, deer, snakes, and amorphous images.

-These images were made by the Cohonina, who lived in this place from around 700 to 1100.
-These petroglyphs were badly affected by severe weather in Aug 2010 that vandals caused, however, they have been restored, but the damage is still evident.
+These images were made by the Cohonina, who lived in this area from 700 to 1100.
+These petroglyphs were badly affected by the severe weather in August 2010 that vandals caused.
+However, they have been restored, but the damage is still evident.
 Now the petroglyphs are monitored through hidden cameras.
+Rather than a ruin, it’s an ancestral home.

 Keyhole Sink Trail

-Keyhole Sink Trail is 1.3 miles moderately trafficked out and the back trail features stunning wildflowers and bird sounds.
-The trail is good for all skill levels, as you can use this trail with your dogs.
-The trail is well-marked and offers few activity options and it is best used from March to November.
-You can take your kids onto the trail, which is not a difficult option.
-Sego lilies near the trailhead and water in the sink.
+Keyhole Sink Trail is 1.3 miles of moderately trafficked trail, and the back trail features stunning wildflowers and bird sounds.
+The trail is appropriate for all skill levels, as you can use it with your dogs.
+The trail is well-marked, offers a few activity options, and is best used from March to November.
+You can take your kids on the trail, which is not difficult.
+Sego lilies near the trailhead and water in the sink Visit a scenic box canyon carved into the gray volcanic walls by prehistoric residents on this easy-to-hike trail.

-The petroglyphs are pretty worn off.
+The petroglyphs are pretty worn.
 Moreover, you need to be careful of bees!
-They like the mud during monsoon season and are pretty much everywhere.
-Make sure to check out the Hieroglyphs!
-Don’t forget to wear good mud boots if going in the monsoon.
+They like the mud during the monsoon season and are everywhere.
+Make sure to check out the hieroglyphs!
+Don’t forget to wear sturdy mud boots when you’re out in the monsoon.

 Waterfall at Keyhole Sink on the Williams Ranger District of Kaibab National Forest.
 Photo Credit - U.S. Forest Service, Southwestern Region, Kaibab National Forest.

-Waterfall at Keyhole Sink in Arizona on the Williams Ranger District of Kaibab National Forest.
-Photo Credit – U.S. Forest Service, Southwestern Region, Kaibab National Forest.
+Waterfall at Keyhole Sink in Arizona, in the Williams Ranger District of Kaibab National Forest Photo credit: U.S. Forest Service, Southwestern Region, Kaibab National Forest.

 Water flowing in Keyhole Sink, February 2017.
 Landscape above the canyon walls is also visible, showing the abrupt nature of the geologic sink.

-Water flowing in Keyhole Sink in Arizona February 2017.
+Water is flowing in the Keyhole Sink in Arizona in February 2017.
 The landscape above the canyon walls shows the abrupt nature of the geologic sink.

 The Ancient Keyhole Sink in Arizona